wavemotion-dave/DracoDS/README.md

 differences - mainly in the keyboard matrix handling and in some of the disk controller handling.

-To that end, this emulator is primarily a Tandy CoCo 2 emulator with 32K standard and 64K expanded support but it also works for the Dragon 32/64 and can be configured as such.
+To that end, this emulator is primarily a Tandy CoCo 2 emulator with 32K standard and 64K expanded support but it also works for the Dragon 32 and can be configured as such.

 ![image](./png/splash.png)

 Features :
 -----------------------
 * Tandy CoCo 2 support with 32K and 64K of RAM.
 Running at 60Hz NTSC.
-* Dragon 32/64 support with 32K and 64K of RAM.
+* Dragon 32 support with 32K and 64K of RAM (see Dragon Compatibility section).
 Running at the 50Hz PAL speed.
 * Cassette (.cas) support for both the Dragon and Tandy emulated machines.
 * Cartridge (.ccc or .rom) support for the Tandy emulated machine.
 * Disk (.dsk) support for the Tandy emulated machine.
 Standard single-sided 160K (35 track) or 180K (40 track) disks only.